jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/transparency/open-source.md

 ---

-The source code of all our applications is available all over the Internet.
+The source code of all our applications is available on the Internet.
-Two security advantages
+The security advantages
 of having open-source code
 are the following: